 Better data sharing and access have the potential to reduce costs and enable more targeted service delivery, combat fraud and drive efficiencies.

-On 2nd June SICCAR hosted a roundtable on data sharing challenges in local and regional government, with panellists Mags Moore (Director of Citizen & Devolved Government Services, Sopra Steria), Carol Peters (Cyber Security Architect, Renfrewshire Council), Peter Ferry (CEO, SICCAR, and Honorary Consul of Estonia), and Robert Clubb (Independent Consultant, previously Chief Security Officer at Improvement Service).
+On the 2nd June, SICCAR hosted a roundtable on data sharing challenges in local and regional government, with panellists Mags Moore (Director of Citizen & Devolved Government Services, Sopra Steria), Carol Peters (Cyber Security Architect, Renfrewshire Council), Peter Ferry (CEO, SICCAR, and Honorary Consul of Estonia), and Robert Clubb (Independent Consultant, previously Chief Security Officer at Improvement Service).

 We have summarised the discussion and key points below: